The voice of the networks

 A man using a mobile phone

-You might be entitled to compensation if your gas or electricity supply goes off.
+You might be entitled to compensation if your electricity supply goes off.
 What you can claim depends on:

 • if it is due to planned works